effector/effector/src/content/docs/en/api/effector/Effect.md

 [_Event_](/en/api/effector/Event), which is triggered when handler is rejected or throws error.

 :::warning{title="Important"}
 Do not manually call this event.
-It is event that depends on effect.
+It is an event that depends on effect.
 :::

 ### Properties {#fail-properties}

-Event triggered with object of `params` and `error`:
+Event triggered with an object of `params` and `error`:

 1. `params` (_Params_): An argument passed to effect call
 2. `error` (_Fail_): An error caught from the handler